martylanger/ballots-client/README.md

   - In particular, I'd like to have the current field values appear as place-holders.
 - I'd like to restyle the app.
 - I'd like to make the app mobile-friendly.
+- I intend to restrict voting method options to particular methods.
+  - The execution of which methods I intend to write into my program to produce results!
 - Eventually, I'd like to create the whole VB app!

 #### Wireframe